 His research interests have focused for the most part on issues in contemporary moral philosophy with a special interest in medical ethics.
 He was the co-author of the first study of the public policy implications of the Roe v.
 Wade abortion decision, Abortion and Public Policy, and a study of the philosophy of Wilfrid Sellars, The Synoptic Vision.
 He is the author of a number of articles, which appear in scholarly journals as well as in more popular journals.
 He has appeared frequently on television, including The Firing Line, and has been the academic advisor for many years of Notre Dame's nationally syndicated PBS television program, Today's Life Choices, on which he frequently appears.
 He is a contributor to both the Encyclopedia of Ethics and the Encyclopedia of Bioethics.
 His videotaped lectures, Ethics in the 20th Century, are included in the Great Teacher's Series.
 Prof. Solomon has lectured at over 100 colleges and universities in this country and Europe.

-While pursuing her research interests, Rachel has spent time living and working in Budapest and Amsterdam.
-In 2013, she worked as the Regional Director to launch a satellite office of Baylor’s Texas Hunger Initiative (THI) in her hometown of Lubbock.
-After spending a year travelling in West Texas working to implement anti-hunger programs, she returned to Waco to join the research team at THI and design a course of study in data science for graduate students in the Department of Economics at Baylor.
-At present, she also lectures in the Mathematics Department.
+In 2013, she worked as the Regional Director to launch a satellite office of Baylor’s Texas Hunger Initiative (THI) in her hometown of Lubbock, Texas.
+After spending a year traveling in West Texas working to implement anti-hunger programs, she returned to Waco to join the research team at THI and lecture in the Department of Economics and Mathematics.